quiver-team/quiver-feature/README.md

 ![memory_view](docs/imgs/consistent_memory_view.png)

 Accessing different memory spaces from GPU has unbalanced performance.
-Considering that feature data access frequency during GNN training is also unbalanced, Quiver-Feature uses an **`application-aware and device GPU-Centric data palcement algorithm`** to takes full advantage of the GPU-centric multi-level memory layers.
+Considering that feature data access frequency during GNN training is also unbalanced, Quiver-Feature uses an **`application-aware and GPU-Centric data palcement algorithm`** to takes full advantage of the GPU-centric multi-level memory layers.

-**Zero-Copy Data Access:** Feature collection in GNN training involves massive data movement across network, DRAM, PCIe and NVLink and any extra memory copy hurts the e2e performance.
+**`Zero-Copy Data Access`:** Feature collection in GNN training involves massive data movement across network, DRAM, PCIe and NVLink and any extra memory copy hurts the e2e performance.
 Quiver-Feature uses one-sided commnunication methods such as `UVA` for local memory spaces access(Local HBM, Local DRAM, Neighbor HBM) and `RDMA READ` for remote memory space access(Remote DRAM), achiving zero-copy and minimum CPU intervention.([You can refer to this document for more RDMA details](docs/rdma_details.md))

-**DistTensorPGAS:** Above those memory spaces, Quiver-Feature adopts **[`PGAS`](https://en.wikipedia.org/wiki/Partitioned_global_address_space) memory model** and implements a 2-dimension distributed tensor abstraction which is called `DistTensorPGAS`.
+**`DistTensorPGAS`:** Above those memory spaces, Quiver-Feature adopts **[`PGAS`](https://en.wikipedia.org/wiki/Partitioned_global_address_space) memory model** and implements a 2-dimension distributed tensor abstraction which is called `DistTensorPGAS`.
 Users can use `DistTensorPGAS` just like a local torch.Tensor, such as querying `shape` and performing `slicing operation` etc.

 ![pgas_tensor](docs/imgs/pgas_tensor_view.png)